Mati20041/react-example-component-test/README.md

-# Example approaches of how to test different aspects of components
+# Example approaches on how to test different aspects of components

 Components are split into following aspects (prefixed with a number):
 1. Component that doesn't need a test